 The business plan you created when you launched your business almost certainly includes a marketing plan, and hopefully, that plan includes a social media strategy.
 After all, Facebook and Twitter let your customers speak with you directly.
 The problem is that what’s popular online is a moving target.

 Today’s Instagram may become tomorrow’s MySpace.
 Where should you focus your time?
 It depends on where your customers are hanging out.
-If they are active TikTok users, for example, you’ll want to refresh your marketing plan to leverage this new platform.
+If they are active Pinterest users, for example, you’ll want to refresh your marketing plan to leverage this new platform.

 Your business plan is a guide, not a legal document.
 You’ve got to refine it from time to time.
 Make it a point to do a quarterly or semi-annual review and refine your plans for better results!